 Portugal is a country that loves to party, and summer is prime festival time.
-June, in particular, is when streets close down for a couple of days to traffic and open to barbecues, music, dancing, and drinking instead.
+June, in particular, is when streets close down for a couple of days to traffic and open to barbecues, music, dancing and drinking instead.
 This special time is called the Popular Saints’ Festivals and the biggest parties take place in Lisbon and Porto, although locals dance the nights away at smaller-scale events around the country.
-Summer isn’t the only time for festivals, however.
-Christmas, Carnaval, and Easter are just a few of the many other holidays celebrated in Portugal with parades and events.
+Summer isn’t the only time for festivals, however, Christmas, Carnaval and Easter are just a few of the many other holidays celebrated in Portugal with parades and events.

-Few European countries can compete with Portugal’s prices, adding further to its appeal.
+Few European countries can compete with Portugal’s prices.
 Even in the capital, an average lunch costs €4-€7 and a dinner €10-€15, beer is roughly €1 and a glass of wine isn’t much more.
 A train ticket from Lisbon to Porto costs approximately €30 one way.
 There are even great budget accommodations, and Lisbon is one of the best cities in the world for hostels.

 Finally, who doesn’t want to go to a country where the locals are genuinely happy to share their culture?
 Laid-back and friendly, the Portuguese are welcoming to tourists, especially those who are respectful and bear in mind common local courtesies.